Northwest PA Spinners and Weavers Home About NPSWG

 Calendar of Events

 Ann Growley called the meeting to order.
-Chris Cornell gave the treasurer’s report and the minutes from the January meeting were approved.
+Chris Cornell gave the treasurer's report.
+The minutes from the October meeting were approved.

 Respectfully submitted,